-BIG FIVE ACTION WHEN WHAT SHELTER IN PLACE Environmental hazards, dangerous air quality due to smoke or other contaminants, fire off-site, dangerous wildlife in the area, or severe weather.
-Isolate students and staff from the outdoor environment.
+BIG FIVE ACTION WHEN WHAT SHELTER IN PLACE Environmental hazards, dangerous air quality due to smoke or other contaminants, fire off-site, dangerous wildlife in the area, or severe weather Isolate students and staff from the outdoor environment.
 Go inside.
 If hazard is airborne, close doors, windows, and air vents.
 Shut down air conditioning/heating units.
-DROP, COVER AND HOLD ON Earthquake, explosion, or falling debris.
-Protect students and staff from falling debris, drop to the floor, take cover under heavy furniture and hold on.
-SECURE CAMPUS Potential threat of violence in the surrounding community and/ or police activity off-campus but nearby.
-Get all staff/students inside.
-Close and lock all classrooms/ office doors.
+DROP, COVER AND HOLD ON Earthquake, explosion, or falling debris Protect students and staff from falling debris, drop to the floor, take cover under heavy furniture and hold on.
+SECURE CAMPUS Potential threat of violence in the surrounding community and/ or police activity off-campus and nearby Calmly direct all staff/students indoors.
+Close and lock all classrooms/office doors.
 Continue instruction as planned.
-Remain inside until otherwise directed.
-LOCKDOWN/ BARRICADE Violent intruder on campus.
-Go inside, lock and barricade all doors.
+Remain indoors until otherwise directed.
+LOCKDOWN/ BARRICADE Violent intruder on campus Immediately seek safety indoors.
+Once inside, lock and barricade all doors.
 Cover windows and turn off lights.
 Remain quiet and alert.
 No one is allowed to enter or exit for any reason unless directed by law enforcement.
-EVACUATION Bomb threat, chemical/gas leak, fire inside the building or nearby premises, severe weather alert, after an earthquake or explosion, or when implementing Student Release/Reunification.
-Lead students and school staff from school buildings to a predetermined location.
+EVACUATION Bomb threat, chemical/gas leak, fire inside the building or nearby premises, severe weather alert, after an earthquake or explosion, or when implementing Student Release/Reunification Use the "Look, Listen, and Leave" protocol.
+Once it is deemed safe to exit buildings, lead students and school staff from school buildings to a predetermined location.